cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 ## xBehave.net
 The next step on the way to solve the test readability issue was to introduce some kind of programmatic helpers for enforcing steps annotations.
 I came across an existing library called [xBehave.net](https://github.com/adamralph/xbehave.net) that tries to address this issue.
-Using the `xBehave.met`, our test can look as follows:
+Using the `xBehave.net`, our test can look as follows:

 ```cs